What is cannabidiol?

 Vitality CBD’s own product range is built on a deference to this natural balance, meaning that all of our oils are either whole plant or broad spectrum, harnessing far more of the plant than simply extracting and isolating the CBD.

-To learn more about why we prioritise whole plant and broad spectrum, read here.
+To learn more about the entourage effect, read our piece on whole plant and broad spectrum CBD.

 CBD and your health